 The year-end result is higher than budgeted.
 This predominately relates to the transfer of Broadmeadows revitalisation as well as other works from the Local Government output (e.g. Metropolitan Partnerships).

-- O Performance target not achieved within 5 per cent variance. - Performance target not achieved exceeds 5 per cent variance.
+- ✓ Performance target achieved or exceeded. - O Performance target not achieved within 5 per cent variance. - Performance target not achieved exceeds 5 per cent variance.